CoherentStructures/CoherentStructures.jl/docs/src/fem.md

 The FEM-based methods of `CoherentStructures.jl` rely heavily on the [JuAFEM.jl](https://github.com/KristofferC/JuAFEM.jl) package.
 This package is very low-level and does not provide point-location/plotting functionality.
-To be able to more conveniently work with the specific types of grids that we need, all necessary variables for a single grid can be stored in an object of type `gridContext`.
-This includes the grid points, the quadrature formula used and the type of element used (e.g. Triangular P1, Quadrilateral P2, etc..).
-This makes it easier to assemble stiffness matrices, and provides an interface for point-location and plotting.
+To be able to more conveniently work with the specific types of grids that we need, all necessary variables for a single grid are combined in a `gridContext` structure - including the grid points, the quadrature formula used and the type of element used (e.g. Triangular P1, Quadrilateral P2, etc..).
+This makes it easier to assemble mass/stiffness matrices, and provides an interface for point-location and plotting.

-In this documentation, the variable name `ctx` is exclusively used for objects of this type.
+In this documentation, the variable name `ctx` is exclusively used for `gridContext` objects.

-Details regarding the internals of this type can ben found in the API section, it is in general easier not to worry about these but to simply treat the type as an abstraction representing a grid.

 See also [Constructing Grids](@ref) in the [FEM-API](@ref) section.